 for VERDI’S CHURCH IN RONCOLE!

-With the proceeds of this new card + postcard, it will be possible to contribute to support the fundraising “Let’s save the church of Roncole Verdi” in Busseto (Parma), for the restoration of the church where he was baptized and where Giuseppe Verdi played the organ.
+With this solidarity card + postcard, it will be possible to support the Adotta Con La Figurina project and contribute to support the fundraising “Let’s save the church of Roncole Verdi” in Busseto (Parma), for the restoration of the church where he was baptized and where Giuseppe Verdi played the organ.
 Indication received from the Guareschi family that we gladly accepted.

 Don Camillo and Peppone a by Tommaso Arzeno